-- 1.1 This item was referred from Weekly List No. 1491 requiring notification to the Assistant Director, Place and Environment by 1.00 pm on Wednesday, 18 September 2019 with any applications being referred to this meeting of the Committee. - 1.2 Cllr A H Eves referred this item on the following grounds:-
+- 1.1 This item was referred from Weekly List No. 1491 requiring notification to the Assistant Director, Place and Environment by 1.00 pm on Wednesday, 18 September 2019 with any applications being referred to the meeting scheduled for 17 October 2019.
+However, due to technical difficulties on 17 October, this item was deferred to this meeting of the Committee. - 1.2 Cllr A H Eves referred this item on the following grounds:-